-Zone-wise list of states are mentioned in the table below:
+Zone-wise list of states is given in the following table:

-A minimum of 11 States and 1 Union Territory are to be selected, of which each zone must be represented by at least one State.
+A minimum of 11 states and 1 Union Territory are to be selected, of which each zone must be represented by at least one state.
 The State/UT selection criteria is to be proposed by the Consultant as a part of the Methodology and Work Plan in Appendix I Form 7.
-Subsequently, within each selected state, all the districts will be classified into 2 to 3 strata based on key sectoral performance/index and a district will be selected from each strata; thereby taking the total no. of districts selected to around 30-35.
-In a similar way, 2 villages per block will be selected in each district using stratified sampling.
+Subsequently, within each selected state/UT, in case of rural areas, all the districts will be classified into 3 strata based on key sectoral performance/index and a district or two can be selected from each strata; thereby taking the total no. of districts selected to a minimum of around 30-35 districts.
+In a similar way, 3 villages will be selected in each district using stratified sampling.
 Selection of a state, district or village in each strata can be based on either systematic random or probability proportional to size sample selection technique.
 Within each village, about 10 households will be selected which will cover eligible beneficiaries of one or more CSS covered in the sector.
-In case of UTs, a minimum of 1 district with 3-4 villages should be selected and a minimum of 10 households from each village should be covered.
-Also, it should be ensured that Left Wing Extremismaffected (LWE) areas, aspirational districts and island areas are not inadvertently left out, if relevant.